benjaminsampica/bensampica.com/content/post/taleoflegacycode1/index.md

 ---
-title: A Tale of Legacy Code: I
+title: 'A Tale of Legacy Code: I'
 subtitle: A fresh warning for not cutting corners.
 summary: A blast to the past with MVC5 and poorly maintained code
 authors: